 #5 Me and my circumstances

 However, between the most valuable life lessons of the Santiago Way we find the possibility of opening ourselves to the world.
-In our journey we discover some sides of ourselves that we didn’t remember, because we move away from our habitual context: the office, the group of friends, the metro, the neighbours, the car… And what’s left is just us, without anything to feign, adapting and reinventing ourselves.
+In our journey we discover some sides of ourselves that we didn’t remember, because we move away from our habitual context: the office, the group of friends, the metro, the neighbors, the car… And what’s left is just us, without anything to feign, adapting and reinventing ourselves.

 In this little documentary, a few people from different countries tell us about their own life lessons from the Santiago Way and how the trip changed them and their way to understand the world.
 Don’t miss it, it’s really interesting!